 A black-and-white photo of the front pages of The Washington Post and The New York Times.

-I was born in Atlanta, raised in its suburbs and currently live in Seoul, where I supervise a small team of editors who produce the home page of The New York Times.
+I was born in Atlanta, raised in its suburbs and currently live in Seoul, where I supervise a small team of editors who help produce the home page of The New York Times.

 I’m an alum of the Grady College of Journalism and Mass Communication at the University of Georgia, and of its independent student newspaper, The Red & Black.
 That’s also where I met my wife, Carrie Gibson, who is a writer and historian.